waywardphilosopher/tainan/content/projects/dragon-carving.md

 </div>

 ## Project Outcomes
 Six writers are taking part in the project.
-Each writer will be commissioned to write a response to a part of the *Wenxin dialong*, and these responses will be cross-translated between English and Chinese.
+Each writer will be commissioned to write a response to a part of the *Wenxin diaolong*, and these responses will be cross-translated between English and Chinese.

 This project is still in progress.
 Links to follow!